-Beginning in April 2007, the Committee decided to grant restricted stock units ("RSUs") rather than restricted stock due to the tax complexities of restricted stock.
-The Committee believes the awarding of RSUs with fiveyear cliff vesting facilitates the Named Executive Officers' accumulation of an equity interest in the Company.
+Beginning in April 2007, the Committee decided to grant RSUs rather than restricted stock due to the tax complexities of restricted stock.
+The Committee believes the awarding of RSUs with five-year cliff vesting facilitates the Named Executive Officers' accumulation of an equity interest in the Company.
 This vesting schedule also assists the Named Executive Officers in complying with the Stock Ownership Policy.
-Stock will be issued in settlement of the RSUs upon vesting.
+Stock will be issued in settlement of the RSUs on the regular 5-year vesting date or, if earlier, at the time the Named Executive Officer's employment terminates.
+Prior to 2007, the Committee awarded restricted stock shares to the Named Executive Officers, the last of which vested in 2011.

-In 2010, Named Executive Officers were granted RSUs under the Company's 2005 Ownership Incentive Plan as follows:
+In 2011, Named Executive Officers were granted RSUs under the Company's 2005 Ownership Incentive Plan as follows:

+Target Award RSUs

-Named Executive Officer Target Award Value RSUs Granted
+Named Executive Officer Value Granted

 Judy R. McReynolds \$330,000 14,600

 Wesley B. Kemp \$240,000 10,600

 J. Lavon Morton \$180,000 8,000

 Roy M. Slagle \$180,000 8,000

 Michael E. Newcity \$170,000 7,500

-Donald W. Pearson \$80,000 3,500

 The number of shares awarded to each Named Executive Officer was based on the Named Executive Officer's position within the Company.
-Other considerations included the total number of shares available to be granted, the number of previously granted RSUs currently outstanding and potential shareholder dilution.
+Other considerations included the total number of shares available to be granted, the number of previously granted RSUs currently outstanding, burn rate and potential shareholder dilution.

-See the "Outstanding Equity Awards at 2010 Fiscal Year-End" section for additional information.
+See the "Outstanding Equity Awards at 2011 Fiscal Year-End" section for additional information.

 Retirement and Other Benefits.
 The Named Executive Officers are eligible to participate in retirement and benefit programs as described below.
 The Committee reviews the overall cost to the Company of the various programs generally on an annual basis or when changes are proposed.
-Historically, the Committee believed the benefits provided by these programs were important factors in attracting and retaining the overall officer group including the Named Executive Officers.
+The Committee believes the benefits provided by these programs continue to be important factors in attracting and retaining the overall officer group, including the Named Executive Officers; however, in recent years, these benefits have become more limited.

 Historically, the Company and ABF have provided officers with the predominate portion of their long-term cash compensation through post-employment payments under the Supplemental Benefit Plan (the "SBP") and DSA retirement programs described below.
-It is the Committee's belief that the C-LTIP should be more effective in motivating the officer group to achieve multi-year strategic and financial objectives than postemployment cash compensation under the SBP and DSA programs which were generally not performance-based plans.
-In the transition to the C-LTIP, the Committee's desire to curtail the programs.
+It is the Committee's belief that the cash long-term incentive plan should be more effective in motivating the officer group to achieve multi-year strategic and financial objectives than post-employment cash compensation under the SBP and DSA programs, which were generally not performance-based plans.
+In the transition to the cash long-term incentive plan, the Committee's desire to curtail the programs.
 In December 2005, the SBP and the DSA programs were closed to new entrants and a cap was placed on the maximum SBP payment.
-In place of the SBP and DSA programs, new officers of the Company or ABF appointed after 2005 are eligible to participate in the C-LTIP.
+In place of the SBP and DSA programs, new officers of the Company or ABF appointed after 2005 are eligible to participate in the cash long-term incentive plan.

-As part of the Committee's transition program, officers who were already participants in the SBP and DSA programs were given an irrevocable election in November 2006 to have their benefits under the SBP and DSA frozen as of January 31, 2008, and begin participating in the C-LTIP beginning in 2007.
+As part of the Committee's transition program, officers who were already participants in the SBP and DSA programs were given an irrevocable election in November 2006 to have their benefits under the SBP and DSA frozen as of January 31, 2008, and begin participating in the cash long-term incentive plan beginning in 2007.
 Based on this election opportunity, Ms. McReynolds agreed to freeze her SBP and DSA benefits as of January 31, 2008.
-Beginning in 2007, Ms. McReynolds began participating in the C-LTIP as described above.
+Beginning in 2007, Ms. McReynolds began participating in the cash long-term incentive plan as described above.